 };

+for the config parameter.
 This method takes the exact same set of arguments as the standard getTreatment

 method.
 See below for examples on proper usage:

-var TreatmentResult = client.getTreatmentWithConfig('SPLIT_NAME', attributes);
+var treatmentResult = client.getTreatmentWithConfig('FEATURE_FLAG_NAME', attributes);

-var configs = JSON.parse(TreatmentResult.config);
+var configs = JSON.parse(treatmentResult.config);

-var treatment = TreatmentResult.treatment;
+var treatment = treatmentResult.treatment;

 if (treatment === 'on') {